 The Platypus Affiliated Society organizes reading groups, public fora, research and journalism focused on problems and tasks inherited from the “Old” (1920s-30s), “New” (1960s-70s) and post-political (1980s-90s) Left for the possibilities of emancipatory politics today.

-Fall Quarter: The reading group takes place 6:30PM - 8:30PM on Tuesdays at Harper 151.
+Fall Quarter: The reading group takes place 6:30PM - 8:30PM on Tuesdays at Harper 135.

-Winter Quarter: The reading group takes place 12PM - 2:30PM on Saturdays at Harper 102.
+Winter Quarter: The reading group takes place 6:30PM - 8:30PM on Tuesdays at Harper 135.

-Spring Quarter: The reading group takes place 12PM - 2:30PM on Sundays at Harper 151.
+Spring Quarter: The reading group takes place 6:30PM - 8:30PM on Tuesdays at Harper 135.

 + Being and becoming (freedom in transformation) chart of terms